pollen-robotics/reachy-2021-docs/content/SDK/first-moves/head/index.md

 The Orbita actuator is a unique technology developed by Pollen Robotics’ R&D team.
 This ball joint actuator allows unpreceded dynamic and multi-directional movement.
 This joint is used as the neck of Reachy and permits to mimic the degrees of freedom of the human neck.
 With this, the experience of controling Reachy with Virtual Reality gets even more immersive.

-Orbita is composed of three disks named *top*, *middle* and *bottom* which can be piloted individually.
+Orbita can be controlled as a 3D rotation.

 <p align="center">
   <img src="orbita_schematic.png" alt="drawing" width="60%"/>